It’s been too long since I updated this blog.

 I looked through my back catalog of in progress things and found something that pulled at my passions enough to warrant becoming the next ongoing series for this blog: Nausicaä Powered By Fate!

 Nausicaä is my favorite manga of all time.
 It may rank up there with my favorite stories in any medium.
 I saw the original Warriors of the Wind back in 1985 on VHS when my parents rented it from our local video store.
 It was god awful.
 I was 6 and couldn’t follow it.
 The cover didn’t even have anything to do with the film.

-My little kid brain didn’t really process more than the imagery and there was something in how the Ohmu were animated and how the whole world was just breathtakingly beautiful.
-Even the monstrous editing and dubbing couldn’t really hide that.
+My little kid brain didn’t really process more than the imagery but there was definitely something in how the Ohmu were animated and how the whole world was just breathtakingly beautiful.
+Even the monstrous editing and dubbing couldn’t really hide it.

 Fast forward to early 1998.
 I was working at a Barnes and Noble as a coffee jockey and stumbled across this weird set of manga.
 A girl on a flying wing, giant insects, and Ohmu.
-I imediately understood what it was and bought the whole series.
-I read the entire Perfect Collection in a single sitting.
+It took me a second to understood what it was but bought the whole series and ended up reading the entire Perfect Collection in a single sitting.

 It was magic.

 The pictures seemed to move.
 It brought up emotions.
 It’s hard to really put into words.
 It’s human.
 It’s heartbreaking.
 It’s art.